pi314/iroiro/doc/iroiro.subproc.md

-# warawara.subproc
+# iroiro.subproc

-This document describes the API set provided by `warawara.subproc`.
+This document describes the API set provided by `iroiro.subproc`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## Class `command()`